ON THIS PAGE Emphasis Mine In Bible Verses

 Job

-Warren then went on to quote Job 7:6 and 7:16 to demonstrate that life without God has no purpose, no meaning, no significance and no hope.
+Warren quoted Job 7:6 and 7:16 to demonstrate that life without God has no purpose, no meaning, no significance and no hope.
 (All Emphasis Added)

 Job said, 'My life drags by-day after hopeless day" (Job 7:6) and "I give up; I am tired of living.
 Leave me alone.
 My life makes no sense.'
 (Job 7:16)

-2) A careful reading of the chapter makes it obvious that, as shown by his words to his wife, Job had never walked away from God, in spite of undergoing great physical and spiritual trials,
+A careful reading of the chapter makes it obvious that as shown by what he said to his wife, Job had never walked away from God, in spite of undergoing great physical and spiritual trials,

 Then his wife said to him, "Do you still hold fast your integrity?
 Curse God and die!"
 But he said to her, "You speak as one of the foolish women speaks.
 Shall we indeed accept good from God and not accept adversity?"
 In all this Job did not sin with his lips.
 (Job 2:9-10 NASB)

-Job's words cannot be used to demonstrate that life without God has no purpose or meaning but had to do with the fact that he was at a very low point in his life.
+Job's words cannot be used to demonstrate that life without God has no purpose or meaning but had to do with the fact that he was at a what was probably the lowest point in his life.
 Everything had been taken from him, including his children and health and he was responding as virtually all humans would under the same circumstances.
 Because he had no hope that his miseries were going to be alleviated Job said his life was empty and he was wasting away.
 In other words he was experiencing life without meaning and purpose, although he had God in his life.

 Depending on the circumstances at any given time life can appear to have no purpose, even if one is a staunch believer who has never wavered from the faith.